 Interviews, by invitation only, are conducted by two members of the Medical College of Georgia Admissions Committee who help assess personality, motivation and ability to make adjustments necessary for medical school.

+A complete list of prerequisite courses for the 2017-18 application cycle can be found here.
 At this time, the Medical College of Georgia does not accept online courses to fulfill prerequisite requirements.